HSG-DS-HS23/Assignment2/README.md

 ## Task 2

 ### Run the tests for the class IndexFlipperTest, and then SearcherTest.
 You should have a sucessful build to pass the test.

+In this task, you should first complete the file IndexFlipper.java (and pass the IndexFlipperTest) to generate the index_flipped.csv file from the index.csv file.

+The structure of the flipped index is indicated in the Assignment sheet.

+Afterwards, you have to complete the Searcher file to implement a program that looks for a keyword in the index_flipped.csv file and returns a list of URLs containing the keyword.

 On Linux: